evairzheng/evairzheng.github.io/_pages/about.md

 I am Yiwei Zheng (郑义威), a third-year master student in Wuhan University.

-Currently, <i style="color: red">I am looking for a Ph.D. position in the interface between OM&IS</i>.
+Currently, <i style="color: red">I am looking for a Ph.D. position in the interface between OM & IS and OM & Marketing</i>.

 My primary research interests are supply chain management and online platform operations.
 I focus on problems concerning information asymmetry, especially in demand information sharing.
 I use Microeconomics, Game Theory, and Theory of Industrial Organization to build theoretic models and acquire managerial implications.